Suggested links

 It’s also helpful to have a network of people who understand the challenges and triumphs of recovery and can provide encouragement and support along the way.

-Check Resources at Your Recovery Center
+Check Hiring Resources at Your Treatment Center

 Some addiction treatment and recovery programs offer additional support to people who complete their program and want to find a new job after rehab.